Construction update, week of Aug. 13: Student housing opens

 Another key task (pun intended) was hooking up the sophisticated locks, sensors and magnetic card readers for the electronic access system.
 That got done the day before the opening.
 “We’re in that sort of odd transition now where Bates needs control, but the contractor still needs access,” Wichroski noted.
 “The electronic access will help us get people in and out of the building without dealing with all kinds of keys.”

 Paving, grading and landscaping went full tilt all week.
 A dozen or so trees were planted, with more to come.
 The landscapers hydroseeded grass all around the building, cordoning off new lawns with yellow plastic tape that fluttered in the breeze.
 An expanse of new grass on the side nearest Libbey Forum, Wichroski noted, is intended as a reminder of the former Rand Field.

-Four students who have spent the summer at Bates will be the first to move in, probably sometime Aug.
+Four students who have spent the summer at Bates will be the first to move in, at 4 p.m.
+Aug.
 17. They’ll be followed in the coming days by leaders of the AESOP outdoor orientation program; four junior advisers and two residence coordinators; students arriving early for athletic practice; and, finally, the remainder of the 152 student inhabitants.